belalakhter/playground/README.md

 ## Frontend
 - Realtime poll app lets user vote to fav candidate using golang and htmx
-- Token Airdrop Launchpad presale for ethereum using hardhad and vanilla typescript
+- Token Airdrop Launchpad presale for ethereum using hardhat and vanilla typescript

 ## DSA
 - DSAs Binary tree